perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 ### SABSA
 - Enterprise security architecture framework
-- Method integrated with TOGAF Enterprise
+- Method integrated with TOGAF Enterprise Architecture framework and methodology
+- Provides guide to integrating risk and security management into enterprise architecture

+### Different IS Governance Framework